harryrampr/OPP_Composite_Pattern-Rest_Menu/README.md

 - Persistent data on db container
 - Support for Unit testing with coverage

-#### Just remove the word "sample" from the name of `.env` files and make suggested changes to the file's content.
+#### To configure the Docker LAMP, just remove `sample` from the name of `.env` files and make suggested changes to the file's content.

 1. For `.env` file, only replace values of:
     - `SERVER_HTTP_HOST_PORT`